Ethernet Traffic Generation and Analysis Solutions

-Xena Networks deliver breakthrough price-performance on Layer 2-7 Gigabit Ethernet traffic generation and analysis test equipment to customers around the world.
+Xena deliver award-winning price-performance on Layer 2-7 Gigabit Ethernet traffic generation and analysis test equipment to customers around the world.

-The users and customers of our Layer 2-7 Gigabit Ethernet test equipment operate in many different segments – from equipment manufacturers and telcos to large enterprise, research facilities and government organizations.
+The users of our Layer 2-7 Gigabit Ethernet test equipment operate in many different segments – from equipment manufacturers and telcos to large enterprise, research facilities and government organizations.
 So its no surprise they have very diverse testing needs.

 Check the table below and see if you can find the type of testing you do.